heoelri/adopac/labs/lab2/lab2.md

 At the end of [Lab 1](/labs/lab1/lab1.md), our pipeline had three tasks.
 All of them were executed in a single job.
 But what is a job?

-> **What is a job?**<br>
+> **What is a job?**
->You can organize your pipeline into jobs.
+> You can organize your pipeline into jobs.
 Every pipeline has at least one job.
 A job is a series of steps that run sequentially as a unit.
-In other words, a job is the smallest unit of work that can be scheduled to run.<br>
+In other words, a job is the smallest unit of work that can be scheduled to run.
->See [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml) for more information.
+> See [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml) for more information.

 In our previous lab we've created a pipeline using the wizard.
 The wizard creates a pipeline with a single job.
 Like this: